aerosouund/GoViolin/README.md

 * Harmonic and Melodic Minor scales
 * Arpeggios
 * A set of two part scale duet melodies by Franz Wohlfahrt

+To Build:
+Run Jenkins server with a Multi-branch discovery, the app will build from Jenkinsfile

+To deploy:
+1- Configure kubectl to a kubernetes cluster and run kubectl apply on manifests/pod.yml or manifests/deployment.yml 2-